15+ Extremely Useful Montreal Bachelorette Party Ideas!

 Nothing says celebration like a good bottle of bubbly!
 La Champagnerie is the only champagne bar in the city, perfectly located in elegant Old Montreal.
 It has a menu for all budgets, and specializes in group parties, so they’ll know how to make sure you have the best night possible.
 What’s more?
 You get to pop the champagne bottle like at home!
 Between 5pm and 3am, you can enjoy their food and drink selections, and then dance all night with their DJ service.
 If your group is a fan of all things bubbly, take a peek at what they’re about! lachampagnerie.ca

 For a few hours, take the load off from planning the itinerary.
-The Old Montreal Food Tour will take you and your party to five restaurants in the area where you’ll get to sample some of the best food and drink that the Old Port has to offer.
-You’ll get to know the history of the area from your guide and taste its culinary heritage through delicious poutine, craft beer, maple syrup dessert and more.
+The Plateau Best Bars Experience will take you and your party to five stops where you’ll get to sample some of the bestfood and drink that the Plateau has to offer, all while maintaining a festive atmosphere that’s perfect for a bachelorette party.
+You’ll get to know the cultural history of the area and try delicious foods like Indian koftas and haddock accras, as well as craft beer, cider, and specialty cocktails!
 There’s nothing like eating, drinking and exploring for three hours to get the party started.
-The tour will do all the planning work, and you’ll get the credit!
-Find out more about the Old Montreal Food Tour here
+The tour will do all the planning work, and you’ll get the credit, you can even get 10% your tour by using the promo code ‘plateaufriends’ at checkout!
+Find out more about the Plateau Best Bars Experience here

 13. Get your bride Zenned up… at the spa!